Livermore’s Town Square: 1964–1967 homes & subdivision history

 Map showing the location of the Town Square neighborhood in Livermore, California, with markers highlighting Cayuga Drive near Pine and Rincon where the original model homes were located.

-Site of the Town Square model homes.
+Map of the Town Square model home complex on Cayuga Drive.

 Pricing history